 Average 4/3 is emotionally spicy.
 Because of the conflict between the three-wing’s desire to be in the spotlight and the four‘s self-conscious fear of exposure, they often alternate between extremes of extroversion and introversion.
 Unlike the cooler 3/4s, 4/3s may find it difficult (if not impossible) to stay calm when emotions come up.
 They are more likely to talk about their overwhelming feelings than the more rational, analytical, withdrawn 4/5s.

 Balanced 4/3 finds the peace of equanimity.
 When four integrates to one and three integrates to six, deep compassionate wisdom is augmented by a feeling of brotherhood and belonging.
-Finally, the 4/3 reaches a point where comfort is possible without being tormented by a desire that others recognize that special uniqueness.
+4/3 reaches a point where comfort is possible without being tormented by a desire that others recognize that special uniqueness.
 Others who are feeling emotional difficulty can find sensitive, unselfish understanding in a balanced 4/3.

 When 4/3 becomes deeply self-aware, there is a feeling of tremendous emotional integrity.
 Others feel that they are genuinely being heard, but not judged in any way.
-Somehow the advanced 4/3 manages to be both an equal and a teacher, both a sympathetic listener and a disciplined advisor.
+Somehow advanced 4/3 manages to be both an equal and a teacher, both a sympathetic listener and a disciplined advisor.
 Real transformations happen in the lives of those who tell their stories to such people.
 People become powerfully motivated to find the real meaning in their lives.

 Unbalanced 4/3 swings through wild emotional cycles.
 As fourish emotionality gets more out of control, bringing in the selfish expectations of special treatment of the unhealthy two, the three-wing’s nineish tendencies cause a kind of split within the psyche.
 The more intensely the dramatized pseudo-emotions are felt, the less in touch the 4/3 becomes with the real, honest feelings that lie underneath.
 The dramatic emotions become more and more staged and false.